WDI-SEA/notes/09-other-topics/post-sei/post-cohort-resources.md

 * Use this [cheatsheet](https://www.notion.so/What-to-Study-For-Technical-Interviews-8df96f6a272f4bf386785d5149a0477f) as a guide for which algorithms and datastructures to focus on for interview prep
 * [This blog](https://www.geeksforgeeks.org/how-to-approach-a-coding-problem/) breaks down how to logically approach coding problems
-* Here are two articles on [getting ready to study coding challenges](https://medium.com/@alimirio/before-you-start-solving-problems-on-leetcode-prep-work-9d65fc964c6f) and [how to approach studying coding challeneges](https://medium.com/@alimirio/how-to-solve-problems-on-leetcode-to-prepare-for-technical-interviews-e74781b865d2)
+* Here are two articles on [getting ready to study coding challenges](https://medium.com/@alimirio/before-you-start-solving-problems-on-leetcode-prep-work-9d65fc964c6f) and [how to approach studying coding challenges](https://medium.com/@alimirio/how-to-solve-problems-on-leetcode-to-prepare-for-technical-interviews-e74781b865d2)

 #### Algorithms and Data Structures

 * [Searching, sorting and other algorithms](https://www.geeksforgeeks.org/fundamentals-of-algorithms/#SearchingandSorting)
-* [Data Structures](https://www.geeksforgeeks.org/data-structures/) and data structure related challange problems
+* [Data Structures](https://www.geeksforgeeks.org/data-structures/) and data structure related challenge problems
 * [Leet code's explore section](https://leetcode.com/explore/learn/) has some great lessons
-* [This Awesome Repo](https://github.com/tayllan/awesome-algorithms) has tons of DSA resourses
+* [This Awesome Repo](https://github.com/tayllan/awesome-algorithms) has tons of DSA resources

 #### Coding Challenges